Mila del Sol: Early life

 Del Sol was born in Tondo, Manila at the Mary Johnston Hospital.
 Her father, Amado C. Rivera, worked at the internal revenue service during the day, and was a waiter at night.
 He served as a guerilla in the Philippines during World War II.
 Her mother, Lorenza Villarba, stayed at home to raise eight children.
+Her younger brother Duds Rivera was a news anchor for Big News on ABC 5 (now TV5) and Newsbreak for ABS-CBN in the 1960s.

 Del Sol attended Malate Primary School, San Andres Elementary, and Intramuros Intermediate School.
 She could not go to high school, since she had to start working, at the age of 12.
 She later attended Hollywood High School in the 1950s, after the birth of her third child.
 She took some courses at Los Angeles City College and Ateneo de Manila University.